joeydumont/n64-hacking-notes/_drafts/uss64_progress.md

 ### 2018-07-28

 That's because on the first frame only `gfx_start()` is called, and there is nothing in the DL.
-On the second frame we can properly dump the call to `gfx_printf`.
+On the second frame we can properly dump the results of the call to `gfx_printf`.
 However, for the time being, nothing gets printed on the screen.

 I tried changing the calls to `gDPLoadTextureTile` to use physical addresses with